 All those who operate bicycles on the grounds of UConn are subject to the following regulations, which are enforced through the combined and cooperative efforts of Parking Services, Transportation Services, and Public Safety.

-Bicyclists should travel as near to the right side of the bikeway as is safe, except when turning or while overtaking and passing another user proceeding in the same direction.
+- Bicyclists should travel as near to the right side of the bikeway as is safe, except when turning or while overtaking and passing another user proceeding in the same direction.
 Every bicyclist should exercise due care and caution to avoid colliding with any other bikeway user traveling by any mode.
-Bicyclists must travel manners that are consistent and predictable manner and not more than two abreast.
+Bicyclists must travel in a consistent and predictable manner and not more than two abreast.

-Bicycles operated on campus after sunset and before sunrise must ha a headlight visible from 500 feet to the front and a red or amber light visible from 500 feet to the rear.
+- Bicycles operated on campus after sunset and before sunrise must have a headlight visible from 500 feet to the front and a red or amber light visible from 500 feet to the rear.
 Other bikeway users should have white lights visible from 250 feet.

-Every bicyclist traveling on UConn property obey official traffic control signs and devices placed in accordance with applicable laws or regulations unless otherwise directed by a police officer.
+- Every bicyclist traveling on UConn property must obey official traffic control signs and devices placed in accordance with applicable laws or regulations unless otherwise directed by a police officer.

 Bicyclists should always secure their parked bicycles to UConn bicycle racks whenever they are parked on University property.